Dr Michael Dunn

 - novel methodological strategies for answering bioethical research questions

-- Empirical Bioethics: Practical and theoretical perspectives, Cambridge University Press. (with Ives and Cribb)
+- Empirical Bioethics: Practical and theoretical perspectives, Cambridge University Press, 2016. (with J. Ives and A. Cribb)

 - Medical Ethics, Law, and Communication: At a glance, Wiley-Blackwell, 2016. (with P. Davey, A. Rathmell, C. Foster and H. Salisbury)

 Mikey plays a major role in Ethox's teaching activities.
-As Director of Undergraduate Medical Ethics and Law Education, he is responsible for leading and managing the delivery of the medical ethics and law curriculum to all clinical students within Years 4-6 of the University of Oxford’s Medical School.
-As Director of the Ethox Centre Graduate Research Training Programme, he is working on the development of a new DPhil programme that will provide comprehensive methodological preparation for doctoral-level research in bioethics within the Ethox Centre.
+As Director of Undergraduate Medical Ethics and Law Education, he is responsible for leading and managing the delivery of the medical ethics and law curriculum to all clinical students within the University of Oxford’s Medical School.
+As Director of the Ethox Centre Graduate Research Training Programme, he is working on the development of a new DPhil programme that will provide comprehensive methodological preparation for doctoral-level research in bioethics.
 He also currently supervises 3 doctoral students.

 Mikey has recently completed, with Distinction, the University of Oxford's Postgraduate Diploma in Learning and Teaching in Higher Education.
 He now mentors junior colleagues undertaking this professional qualification and has recently been appointed as a Senior Fellow of the UK's Higher Education Academy.